 Generally speaking, taking the SAT Essay if it's not required won't add a lot to your application.
 In truth, colleges that don't recommend or require the Essay really don't pay much attention to it.

-However, the Essay might be helpful for international students who want to prove they have strong English skills and who think they'll do especially well on it.
-If you fall into this category and feel confident that you'll get a high score on it (after doing practice essays, for example), definitely consider taking the SAT with Essay.
+Nevertheless, the Essay might be helpful for international students who want to prove they have strong English skills and who think they'll do especially well on it.
+If you fall into this category and feel confident you'll get a high score on it (after doing practice essays, for example), definitely consider taking the SAT with Essay.

 On the other hand, if you don't think you'll do well on the Essay, I recommend against taking it.

 Want to learn more about the SAT Essay?
-Check out our step-by-step guide to writing a great Essay.
+Check out our step-by-step guide to writing a great essay.